 Waiting means more than just waiting for.
-Fascinated by the qualities of this non-glorious state of being I develop new works and explore various media like photography, drawing, and embroidery.
-Moreover, I am conducting a PhD-research, in the mode of a philosophical anthropologist about Waiting and Expecting.
-I
+This mode of time is a beautiful start for reflecting on (embodied) images of time.
+Fascinated by the qualities of this non-glorious state of being I develop new works and explore various media like photography, drawing, writing, cutting and embroidery.